 Services, Personal.
 Establishments primarily engaged in providing services involving the care of a person or his or her personal goods or apparel.

 Services, Retail.
-Establishments providing services or entertainment, as opposed to products, to the general public for personal or household use, including eating and drinking places, hotels and motels, finance, real estate and insurance, personal service, notion pictures, amusement and recreation services, health, educational, and social services, museums, and galleries.
+Establishments providing services or entertainment, as opposed to products, to the general public for personal or household use, ,.